jysalaun/meta-nxp-connectivity/README.md

 # i.MX MPU Matter platform

-We currently support 7 i.MX MPU platforms, which are the i.MX93 FRDM, the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK, the i.MX8ULP EVK, the i.MX91 EVK and the i.MX91 QSB,.
+We currently support 7 i.MX MPU platforms, which are the i.MX93 FRDM, the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK, the i.MX8ULP EVK, the i.MX91 EVK and the i.MX91 QSB.
 For more details, please refer to the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 <a name="How-to-build-the-Yocto-image"></a>